zeux/zeux.github.io/_posts/2026-06-17-zigzag-decoding-avx512.md

 vpxor   xmm0, xmm1, xmm0
 ```

-This behavior is simultaneously entirely unhelpful and also typical of Clang: LLVM loves to canonicalize vector intrinsics into forms that are ostensibly easier for the compiler to reason about, and then apply generic optimizations to these that are often either ignoring or misunderstanding the actual hardware bottlenecks.
+This behavior is simultaneously entirely unhelpful and also typical of Clang: LLVM loves to canonicalize vector intrinsics into forms that are ostensibly easier for the compiler to reason about, and then applies generic optimizations to these that are often either ignoring or misunderstanding the actual hardware bottlenecks.
 This is just fine for code that starts as scalar code and is auto-vectorized, but is actively harmful in this and many other cases when explicit SIMD intrinsics are used; there are sometimes ways to work around this, e.g. in the meshlet codec the actual expression we need is `unzigzag32(v) + 1`, which can be restructured a little bit to replace conditional `xor` with a more complicated conditional `sub` that LLVM leaves alone.

 For all of these reasons this optimization didn't quite make the cut, although I might revisit this at some point.
 But there is another interesting optimization we can consider!